ipfs/ipfs-docs/docs/concepts/hashing.md

 These features also mean we can use a cryptographic hash to identify any piece of data: the hash is unique to the data we calculated it from and it's not too long so sending it around the network doesn't take up a lot of resource.
 A hash is a fixed length, so the SHA-256 hash of a one-gigabyte video file is still only 32 bytes.

 That's critical for a distributed system like IPFS, where we want to be able to store and retrieve data from many places.
 A computer running IPFS can ask all the peers it's connected to whether they have a file with a particular hash and, if one of them does, they send back the whole file.
-Without a short, unique identifier like a cryptographic hash, this kind of [content addressing](content-addressing.md) wouldn't be possible.
+Without a short, unique identifier like a cryptographic hash, [content addressing](content-addressing.md) wouldn't be possible.

 ## Example: Content Identifiers are not file hashes